BrianWeiHaoMa/bazarrbulksync/README.md

 2025-09-28 04:02:06,205 | Finished syncing movies.
 Total movies synced: 5
 ```

-Using the same config file as above, we run the sync again but only for movies that were not never synced after 2025-09-28 00:01:30 using
+Using the same config file as above, we run the sync again but only for movies that were never synced after 2025-09-28 00:01:30 using
 ```
 docker run --rm -v /bazarrbulksync:/app wayhowma/bazarrbulksync:latest --sync movies --latest-to-sync "2025-09-28 00:01:30"
 ```